bigdata-ustc/EduCDM/docs/EMIRT.md

 # Item response theory

+EMIRT in this package denotes the IRT model trained with EM algorithm.
 If the reader wants to know the details of EMIRT, please refer to the paper: *[Estimation for Item Response Models using the EM Algorithm for Finite Mixtures](https://files.eric.ed.gov/fulltext/ED405356.pdf)*.

 If this code helps you, please cite our work